 Term Definition Adverse Event (AE) Any untoward medical occurrence in a participant to whom a medicinal product has been administered, including occurrences which are not necessarily caused by or related to that product.
 Adverse Reaction (AR) An untoward and unintended response in a participant to an investigational medicinal product which is related to any dose administered to that participant.
 The phrase "response to an investigational medicinal product" means that a causal relationship between a trial medication and an AE is at least a reasonable possibility, i.e. the relationship cannot be ruled out.
 All cases judged by either the reporting medically qualified professional or the Sponsor as having a reasonable suspected causal relationship to the trial medication qualify as adverse reactions.
 It is important to note that this is entirely separate to the known side effects listed in the SmPC.
 It is specifically a temporal relationship between taking the drug, the half-life, and the time of the event or any valid alternative etiology that would explain the event.
-Serious Adverse A serious adverse event is any untoward medical occurrence that: Event (SAE) results in death is life-threatening requires inpatient hospitalisation or prolongation of existing hospitalisation results in persistent or significant disability/incapacity consists of a congenital anomaly or birth defect Other 'important medical events' may also be considered serious if they jeopardise the participant or require an intervention to prevent one of the above consequences.
+Serious Adverse Event (SAE) A serious adverse event is any untoward medical occurrence that: results in death is life-threatening requires inpatient hospitalisation or prolongation of existing hospitalisation results in persistent or significant disability/incapacity consists of a congenital anomaly or birth defect Other 'important medical events' may also be considered serious if they jeopardise the participant or require an intervention to prevent one of the above consequences.
 NOTE: The term "life-threatening" in the definition of "serious" refers to an event in which the participant was at risk of death at the time of the event; it does not refer to an event which hypothetically might have caused death if it were more severe.
-Serious Adverse An adverse event that is both serious and, in the opinion of the Reaction (SAR) reporting Investigator, believed with reasonable probability to be due to one of the trial treatments, based on the information provided.
-Suspected Unexpected Serious Adverse Reaction (SUSAR) A serious adverse reaction, the nature and severity of which is not consistent with the information about the medicinal product in question set out in the reference safety information: set out in the reference safety information:

-• in the case of a product with a marketing authorisation, this could be in the summary of product characteristics (SmPC) for that product, so long as it is being used within its licence.
+Serious Adverse An adverse event that is both serious and, in the opinion of the · Reaction (SAR) reporting Investigator, believed with reasonable probability to be due to one of the trial treatments, based on the information provided.
+Suspected A serious adverse reaction, the nature and severity of which is not Unexpected Serious consistent with the information about the medicinal product in question Adverse Reaction set out in the reference safety information :: (SUSAR) • in the case of a product with a marketing authorisation, this could be in the summary of product characteristics (SmPC) for that product, so long as it is being used within its licence.
+If it is being used off label an assessment of the SmPCs suitability will need to be undertaken. in the case of any other investigational medicinal product, in the investigator's brochure (IB) relating to the trial in question A serious adverse reaction, the nature and severity of which is not consistent with the information about the medicinal product in question set out in the reference safety information: • jn the case of a product with a marketing authorisation, this could be in the summary of product characteristics (SmPC) for that product, so long as it is being used within its licence.
 If it is being used off label an assessment of the SmPCs suitability will need to be undertaken. • in the case of any other investigational medicinal product, in the investigator's brochure (IB) relating to the trial in question